Edward Gierek: First secretary of the PZPR

 When the 1970 Polish protests were violently suppressed, Gierek replaced Gomułka as the first secretary of the party, becoming the most powerful politician in Poland.
 In late January 1971, he put his new authority on the line and traveled to Szczecin and Gdańsk, to bargain personally with the striking workers.
 Consumer price increases that had triggered the recent revolt were rescinded.
-Among Gierek's popular moves was the decision to rebuild the Royal Castle in Warsaw, destroyed during World War II and not included in the post-war restoration of the city's Old Town.
+Among Gierek's popular moves was the decision to rebuild the Royal Castle in Warsaw, destroyed during World War II and not included in the post-war restoration of the city's Warsaw Old Town.
 State-controlled media stressed his foreign upbringing and his fluency in French.

 The arrival of the Gierek team meant the final generational replacement of the ruling communist elite, a process begun in 1968 under Gomułka.
-Many thousands of party activists, including important elder leaders with background in the prewar Communist Party of Poland, were removed from positions of responsibility and replaced with people whose careers started after World War II.
+Many thousands of party activists, including important elder leaders with a background in the prewar Communist Party of Poland, were removed from positions of responsibility and replaced with people whose careers started after World War II.
 Much of the overhaul was accomplished during and after the VI Congress of the PZPR, convened in December 1971.
 The resulting governing class was one of the youngest in Europe.
 The role of the administration was expanded at the expense of the party, according to the maxim "the party leads, the government governs".
 Throughout the 1970s, the most highly visible member of the top leadership after Gierek was Prime Minister Piotr Jaroszewicz.
-From May 1971, Gierek's rival party politician Mieczysław Moczar was increasingly marginalized.
+From May 1971, Gierek's rival party politician Mieczysław Moczar was increasingly marginalised.

-According to historian Krzysztof Pomian, early in his term Gierek abandoned the regime's long-standing practice of on-and-off confrontation with the Polish Catholic Church, and opted for cooperation, giving the Church and its leaders a privileged position for the duration of communist rule in Poland.
+According to historian Krzysztof Pomian, early in his term, Gierek abandoned the regime's long-standing practice of on-and-off confrontation with the Polish Catholic Church, and opted for cooperation, giving the Church and its leaders a privileged position for the duration of communist rule in Poland.
 The Church markedly expanded its physical infrastructure and also became a crucial political third force, often involved in mediating conflict between the authorities and opposition activists.